pagopa-archive/io-infrastructure-post-config/README.md

 ### Deploy the cert-manager

-The cert-manager is a Kubernetes component that takes care of adding and renewing through the integration with some providers (i.e. letsencrypt) certificates for any virtual host specified in the ingress.
+The cert-manager is a Kubernetes component that takes care of adding and renewing TLS certificates for any virtual host specified in the ingress, through the integration with some providers (i.e. letsencrypt) .

 > **Warning:** If the first command generates a validation error, you should update the *kubectl* client.